The best covered litter box reviews on this page will give you the information you need to make the best choice for your cat and your home.

 The plastic is flimsier than many people expect.

-This box is a Jumbo size.
-The general measurements are best assessed by looking at the image on this page.
-The inside measurements are – 15.25 x 14.0 x 15.5 Inches.
 There is also a corner model, perfect if that is the space you need to use.
 The corner model measurements are 21 x 16.13 x 14.25 inches (LxWxH).
 The color choices are navy with a white top or dark gray with a lighter gray top.

-IRIS have also put together a starter kit.
-We tend to think, we don’t need that but in this case they have put together some really useful items even if your cat is definitely not a new addition to the family.
-The starter kit includes, the Jumbo enclosed litter box, an automatic water fountain including six charcoal replacement filters and finally, a plastic airtight food container ‘on casters’.
+IRIS have put together some really useful items, even if your cat is not a new addition to the family.
+The starter kit includes, the Jumbo enclosed litter box, an automatic water fountain with replacement filters and a plastic airtight food container ‘on casters’.
 It takes 45 lb of dry pet food.
 The ‘on casters’ part is such a good idea.
 Cat food or any pet food containers can be heavy and awkward to lift and refill, put away and so on.

 Do you have a large cat?
 These three articles are about large cats – how to choose a litter box for a large cat, the best covered boxes for large cats and the best open top boxes for large cats.

-3. Van Ness Enclosed Sifting Cat Litter Box
+6. Van Ness Enclosed Sifting Cat Litter Box

 This covered litter box is different to the others on this page as it is a sifting litter box that is also a covered litter box.
-You may have seen sifting litter boxes before but not actually considered a sifting litter box.

 The image above shows how the sifting aspect works.
 It is a straightforward process.
-Sifting can be a money saver as you are just disposing of the actual solid waste.
+Sifting can be a money saver, as you are just disposing of the actual solid waste.
 It is also less tedious than scooping and that has to be worth something.

 Note: The door can be incorrectly installed.
 Follow the instructions to make sure that it is easy for the cat to enter and exit.
-If the cat can’t exit the box, the door has been incorrectly fittted.
+If the cat can’t exit the box, the door has been incorrectly fitted.

 The filter to neutralize odor is changeable and the recommend time frame for changing is between 60 to 90 days.